Antifragile (book): Summary

-The titular concept of antifragility uses examples from science and mathematics to argue that some systems are strengthened by encounters with disorder, and to link sensitivity to disorder to nonlinear responses and optionality.
+Basic Definition of "Antifragility"

+The book starts by explaining the concept of antifragility as the direct opposite of fragility.
+(Importantly, robustness is not antifragility: the two concepts are related but separate.)

+A fragile system is significantly harmed by disorder.
+A robust system is slighty harmed (or unharmed) by disorder.
+By contrast, an antifragile system benefits from disorder.

+The book uses a wine glass as an example of a physically-fragile object: it shatters when it receives a physical impact.
+(Here, the physical impact is the disorder.)
+A block of metal would therefore be considered robust as it can withstand impact without being destroyed.
+There appear to be very few physical (inanimate) materials with antifragile properties.

+However, there are many antifragile systems in other domains.
+In biology, hormesis and antimicrobial resistance are both examples of antifragility.
+(In both cases, the source of disorder is a "poisonous" substance.)

+The Lernaean Hydra is an example of antifragility in Greek mythology: when it experiences disorder (by having one of its heads cut off), it benefits (by growing two more heads).

+Political movements often have antifragile properties, in response to authoritarian suppression: a political demonstrator, if killed, often becomes a martyr and therefore increases the general public's hatred of the authoritarian regime.

+Technical Details

 Centrally, Taleb views antifragility as a nonlinear response linked to Jensen's Inequality.
-He summarized the gist of his book in a letter to Nature: "Simply, antifragility is defined as a convex response to a stressor or source of harm (for some range of variation), leading to a positive sensitivity to increase in volatility (or variability, stress, dispersion of outcomes, or uncertainty, what is grouped under the designation "disorder cluster").
+He summarized the gist of his book in a letter to Nature: "Simply, antifragility is defined as a convex response to a stressor or source of harm (for some range of variation), leading to a positive sblensitivity to increase in volatility (or variability, stress, dispersion of outcomes, or uncertainty, what is grouped under the designation "disorder cluster").
 Likewise, fragility is defined as a concave sensitivity to stressors, leading to a negative sensitivity to an increase in volatility.

 Taleb's thesis is that in a volatile world with a lot of destructive uncertainty, the wise economic strategy is to be antifragile: protect the downside but prepare to benefit disproportionately from potential external negative events and in all cases avoid fragility.
 An everyday example of this strategy contrasts a highly paid executive with an expensive lifestyle and debts (fragile, highly vulnerable to unemployment which could be catastrophic) with a self-employed taxi driver with no debt (resilient, unlikely to suffer an economic disaster).
 To move on to becoming antifragile then requires a combination of low fixed obligations with making small bets that have asymmetric payoffs.
 Taleb applies these concepts to a range of economic and philosophical situations with the thesis that while the modern world is full of fragility (deriving from debt, technology and economic structures that encourage obligations, leading to a reliance upon external circumstances remaining predictable and unchanging), older societies were better at managing risk with lessons for life, public policy and economic choices.
 Building on these ideas, Taleb develops the following themes, including examples of where individuals may be making themselves antifragile at society's or other people's expense.